ebourg/StrataDocs/pages/docs/basics/schedules.md

 * 'ShortInitial'
 * 'LongInitial'
+* 'SmartInitial'
 * 'ShortFinal'
 * 'LongFinal'
+* 'SmartFinal'
 * 'None'
 * 'Both'

 The initial and final values correspond to the descriptions and diagrams above and fully define the stub required.
+The 'SmartInitial' convention will use 'LongInitial' rules when the stub is less than 7 calendar days and 'ShortInitial' rule when the stub is 7 days or longer.
+The 'SmartFinal' convention will use 'LongFinal' rules when the stub is less than 7 calendar days and 'ShortFinal' rule when the stub is 7 days or longer.
 The 'None' value specifies that there must be no stub, with an exception thrown if a stub is needed.
 The 'Both' value specifies that there are two stubs, for which dates must be specified.